 Hydro is a great way to generate electricity.
 There are plenty of community hydro schemes across the UK, including others on the River Thames.
-In addition to generating renewable electricity, there is no emission of greenhouse gases or other pollutants while a hydro scheme generates electricity.
-The greenhouse gases emitted during manufacture and installation of the project will be quickly offset by the carbon saved by its operation.
+In addition to generating renewable electricity, there is no emission of greenhouse gases or other pollutants whilst a hydropower plant is generating electricity.
+The greenhouse gases emitted during the manufacture and installation of the project will be quickly offset by the carbon saved by its operation.
 When there is sufficient water flowing in the river to operate the turbines, electricity will be generated 24/7, unlike solar energy which is not generated at night.